ryan-mcclue/unsw/comp3331/wk3/week3.md

 DNS UDP:53
 Request and response same format

+DNS servers will have 'paired' A and NS records to forward requests

 Iterative DNS is where you contact say root, which will then return to you where to go next.
 Recursive DNS will have the root contact next server and so on and finally return result to you.
 Obviously iterative is better at offloading root servers